 Nina Marie Healy Kirkman was born in Cambridge, MN, and lived briefly in St. Paul before moving to Northfield, MN, where she lived for 18 years.
 Nina also attended Hope College, where she earned a degree in teaching with a science composite.
 After graduation, Nina taught for two years in Westcliffe, CO, where she taught 6th, 7th, and 8th grade science, Health and Gym and was a co-director for the middle school play and coached volleyball (despite never having played herself).
 In 2007, she and Red married in Northfield and moved back to the midwest, eventually settling in New Germany.
 During the school year, Nina teaches 7th grade life science in Chaska’s Pioneer Ridge Middle School.
 But as soon as school lets out, Nina is a weeding- and picking-machine on the farm.
 Nina once harvest 127 pounds of strawberries in one day!
 Her many talents include playing violin, writing plays, gazing thru her telescope, hopping around, and baking pancakes on Saturday mornings.

-Adam was born in April of 2015 and is currently in kindergarten in Watertown.
+Adam was born in April of 2015 and is currently in 1st grade in Watertown.
 He has career ambitions of becoming a penguin.
 Adam loves digging in the dirt and eating cherry tomatoes from our high tunnel.